Travel Tales from Argentina and South America

 That is to say “better preserve than cry over the spilled milk”.
 And this is only possible with a responsible way of traveling and cohabiting with nature.

 Cholila’s forests skirting the Cholila Lake were one of the most affected areas by the fires in 2021.
-So, we decided to do something about it, and help restore the forest.
+So, we decided to do something about it and help restore the forest.

 But we weren’t alone in this sustainable travel adventure.
 We have partnered with ReforestArg, a local NGO devoted to restoring the damaged forest in Patagonia.

-Rafa Mayer, our leader, traveled in the name of the Say Hueque team and spent four days camping in Cholila whit others coming from all over Argentina.
+Rafa Mayer, our leader, traveled in the name of the Say Hueque team and spent four days camping in Cholila with others coming from all over Argentina.
 They spent the day planting trees, but also sharing and strengthening the community.

 To grow sustainable travel and responsible practices towards the environment, volunteers partake in workshops, films, and talks to share experiences and brainstorm about the future.